je-suis-tm/quant-trading/README.md

 ### 6.Oil Money project

 This project is inspired by an <a href=https://www.bloomberg.com/news/articles/2018-05-20/crude-oil-s-surge-is-putting-the-petro-back-in-petrocurrencies>article</a> on oil-backed foreign exchange.
-Amid the bullish outlook of crude oil, the currency exchange of oil producing countries would also bounce back.
+Amid the bullish outlook for crude oil, the currency exchange of oil producing countries would also bounce back.
 Does this statement really hold?

 According to the article by Bloomberg (or many other similar research), researchers examine the correlation between petrocurrency and oil price, instead of the causality.
 But correlation does not equal to causality.
 Correlation could be a coincidence of a math game.
 We simply cannot draw the conclusion that oil price moves the currency.
 Some researchers even use bootstrapping which greatly destroys the autocorrelation of a time series.
 Thus, it is vital to apply academic analysis and computer simulation on some petrocurrencies to test the causality of oil.